Princeton-LSI-ResearchComputing/tracebase/CONTRIBUTING.md

 All Pull Requests must pass linting prior to being merged.

-Currently, all pushed are linted using [GitHub's Super-Linter](https://github.com/github/super-linter).
+Currently, all pushes are linted using [GitHub's Super-Linter](https://github.com/github/super-linter).
 The configuration files for the most used linters have been setup in the project root to facilitate linting on developers machines.
 These include: